-(xiv) Notwithstanding anything contained in paragraph (xiii) of this sub-clause, where at the commencement date of this determination work for a newspaper is done regularly on Sunday in lieu of Saturday, such Sunday work may continue to be performed at ordinary rates of pay, and as part of an employee's usual working week, and any work done on Saturdays shall be overtime, and be paid for at double time or double rate. time or double rate. - (xv) No employee under sixteen years of age shall be employed on overtime.
+(xiv) Notwithstanding anything contained in paragraph (xiii) hereof where at the commencement date of this determination work for a newspaper is done regularly on Sunday in lieu of Saturday, such Sunday work may continue to be performed at ordinary rates of pay, and as part of an employee's usual working week, and any work done on Saturdays shall be overtime, and be paid for at double time or double rate.

+(xv) No employee under sixteen years of age shall be employed on overtime.